ivan-kadykalo/tv-program/README.md

 ### Steps:
 * Open the root folder
-  * Open new terminal window
+  * Open a new terminal window
-  * Run command `make api` - to run DB and API containers
+  * Run the command `make api` - to run DB and API containers

-* When API server is up:
+* When the API server is up:
-  * open new terminal window
+  * open a new terminal window
   * run: `make fe` - to run Frontend container
 * Open [http://localhost:3000](http://localhost:3000) to view it in the browser